-Join Ben Long for an in-depth discussion in this video Focusing and menu options, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Focusing and menu options, part of Nikon D5100 Essential Training.

 If you are used to shooting video with the video mode of a point-and-shoot…camera or with a video camera, then you are used to an autofocus that continuously…updates.
 The camera constantly refocuses to ensure that your subject stays in…focus, and it does that probably pretty quietly.…Your SLR doesn't work that way.…Your SLR has a much slower autofocus mechanism, so you don't get that continuous…really smooth updating of autofocus.…This means that usually what you will do is autofocus before you start rolling video.…Now my focus is locked.…